 Labor and Delivery Nurse explains C-sections - My Birth Matters

-More Babies die in Mississippi than in Any other State
+More Black Babies die in Mississippi than in Any Other State

 Infant mortality is defined as the death of a baby before his or her first birthday and is considered an important indicator of the overall quality of health and health care of a population.
 More babies die in Mississippi than in any other state in the nation.
 As Table 1 below shows, about 40% of all infant deaths happened on the first day of life.
 Another 25% happened within the first month.
 The remainder occur among babies over 1 month old.